top of page

 It must be really nice to come here on a sunny day, as there is a lot of benches and tables outside.
 There was a souvenir shop and you could also buy drinks and food, even if you are not staying the night.
 The rooms are small and simple, with only futon sets that when set up are right next to each other.
 Usually, we would have to share the room with 3-4 more people, but we were lucky to have it to ourselves today.

 I felt amazing.
-I suppose we people need to do difficult things from time to time.
+I guess people need to do difficult things from time to time.
 To remind ourselves that we can.
-And that we are strong and resilient and tougher than we think.
-And that we should be proud of ourselves.
+And that we are tough and resilient and awesome and should be proud of ourselves.
 If you want to feel accomplishment.. climb mountains!
 Trust me on this one.
 The views are just a cherry on top.

 We had to start making our way down, as breakfast was waiting for us at the hut.
 We were about halfway down the mountains when we saw two people making their way up - our new friends from last night.
 They were going to hike to the top of Mt.
 Jonen, come back to the hut and then continue hiking to a mountain on the opposite side.
 We we happy to run into them, exchanged contact information and said goodbye.
 How cool would it be to run into each other hiking again.

-The breakfast was delicous and we enjoyed it while once again sipping on warm green tea, this time with a view of the surrounding mountains.
+The breakfast was delicious and we enjoyed it while sipping warm green tea and looking at the view of the surrounding mountains.
 We had one more task before starting our hike down - to find accommodation for the night.
-The only condition we had was that we were looking for a place with a nice onsen and after about 30 minutes, we found one.
-Here I would like to say that I do not recommend leaving the hotel bookings to the last minute.
-We were VERY lucky to find nice places, as it was still off-season, but do plan in advance.
+The only condition we had was that we were looking for a place with a nice onsen.
+After about 30 minutes, we found and booked one.
+Here I would like to say that I do not recommend leaving the hotel bookings to last minute.
+We were very lucky to find nice places, as it was still off-season, but do plan in advance.
 As a souvenir we bought t-shirts with the Jonen hut logo and a new bear bell - this one would probably be heard even in the rain.
-We really took our time to get ready and rest a bit more before wehad to say goodbye to the hut.
+We really took our time to get ready and rest a bit more before we had to say goodbye to the hut.
 Thank you, Jonen hut, it was a lovely stay.

-As we started walking down the same trail we took yesterday, we met quite a few people that were making their way up the mountain.
+This time we met quite a few people that were making their way up the mountain.
 Understandably so - it was a lovely Saturday, the sky was blue, temperature perfect, visibility amazing.
 The hike down was very pleasant, the path almost unrecognizable from yesterday.
-We made our way down the steep path, carefully crossed the snow field, and enjoyed the walk along the river.
+We made our way down the steep path (much nicer than going up), carefully crossed the snow field, and enjoyed the walk along the river.
 We struggled a little bit on a part of the trail that got washed away by the rain but it was a nice added adventure element.

 As we walked through one of the bridges on the path, a swarm of butterflies has decided to make the atmosphere even more beautiful.